jacob-macleod/Online-Linux-Code-Editor/README.md

 If you type in 'save' in the first panel, and a file name in the second panel, you can save the text in the textarea for code to the filename you typed in.
 In chrome, you can do things like control-f to search, or enter in recently typed in terminal commands, or open the developer javascript console by pressing control-shift-i.

-PLANNED FEATURES:
-Syntax highlighting, hopefully in the next week.
+FEATURES I MAY IMPLEMENT IN THE FUTURE:
+Syntax highlighting.
-An iframe to go to programming-related webpages, that starts off showing usage instructions.
+An iframe to go to programming-related webpages, that starts off showing instructions for use.
 A dedicated 'run' button.
 A dedecated 'save' button.
-A better UI.

 DEVELOPMENT TEAM
-I (Jacob) am solely developing the main features, but my brother (Nathan) has agreed to help with the css of the IDE.
+I (Jacob) have solely the main features, but my brother (Nathan) has designed and implemented a better/proper UI.